YaganArun/IMAGE-CLASSIFIER/README.md

 # IMAGE-CLASSIFIER
-A simple CNN (convolutional neural network) image classification algorithm that is used identify bikes and cars among the given set of images.
+A simple CNN (convolutional neural network) image classification algorithm that is used to identify bikes and cars among the given set of images.

 ## Dependencies
 ```Tensorflow with keras - Deeplearning library for python```